Tinformant/Leet/Binary Search/README.md

 # Binary Search
 Binary search **only works in a sorted array**.
-If the input array is not sorted, make it sorted.
+Thus if an input array is not sorted, make it sorted.

 **Time Complexity: O(log(n))**